 In a dog’s mind, if something is within reach then it’s on offer.
 Certain items are especially appealing: eyeglasses, books, cell phones, television remotes, pillows and upholstery.
 Plastic is wonderfully chewy and when it is imbibed with our smell because we hold onto these things constantly, it can be irresistible.

 Nothing is off limits to puppies.
-They have a mouthful of shiny new teeth, and they need appropriate toys to use them on.
+They have a mouthful of shiny new teeth, and they need appropriate puppy toys to use them on.
 By around 6 months of age, they have their adult teeth and the need to chew abates, but boredom can give them a reason to take up the habit again.

-Puppies, just like human toddlers, need a completely puppy-proof area, either a crate or gated room.
+Puppies, just like human toddlers, need a completely puppy-proof area, either a dog crate or pet gated room.
 If your puppy grabs a forbidden item while you are watching him, quickly distract him with a sharp “Eh eh!” and when he drops it, redirect cheerfully with a toy that he is allowed to have.

 Teaching tricks is a good way to give your pup appropriate outlets.
 A good one to start with is “Leave it.”
-Follow this link to learn how.

 There are many entertaining dog puzzles on the market, too, and you can even make your own.
 Just remember that many of these are meant to be enjoyed with you and not left alone with your dog.